 Step 3: Complete your exam prep and pass the written exam!

-You will receive instructions from the Joint Commission regarding the skill evaluation after you pass the written exam.
-The prep course has content to help you study for the skill evaluation.
-Click here for more info on the skill evaluation.
+You will receive instructions from the Joint Commission regarding the performance test after you pass the written exam.
+The prep course has content to help you study for the performance test.
+Click here for more info on the performance test.